ArneBachmann/configr/README.rst

 Contributors
 ------------

-This library is currently developed by Arne Bachmann.
+This library is currently developed and maintained by Arne Bachmann.

 License